exasol/script-languages-release/flavors/README.md

   - Supported Package Manager: conda, pip
   - [Here](https://github.com/exasol/script-languages/tree/master/flavors/template-Exasol-all-python-3.8-conda/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

-#### Python-3.6-data-science-cuda flavors

-The python-3.6-data-science-cuda-EXASOL flavor has been changed recently.
-All machine-learning libraries were removed in order to reduce any security risk.
-This flavor contains only the CUDA installation on Ubuntu18.04.
+### template-Exasol-all-python-3.8-cuda-conda

+The template-Exasol-all-python-3.8-cuda-conda flavor provides the language Python 3.8 with NVIDIA GPU support and with only absolute necessary packages.
+This allows very simple customization because you control almost all dependencies.
+In contrast to Python-3.8-minimal, it also allows the installation of conda packages.

-- python-3.6-data-science-cuda-EXASOL-6.2.0
+- template-Exasol-all-python-3.8-conda
-  - Base Image: ubuntu:18.04
+  - Base Image: ubuntu:20.04
-  - Compatible Exasol Versions: 7.1.\*, 7.0.\*, 6.2.\*
+  - Compatible Exasol Versions: 8.0.\*,7.1.\*, 7.0.\*
-  - Available languages: Python 3.6
+  - Available languages: Python 3.8
+  - Supported Package Manager: conda, pip
+  - Supported NVIDIA Driver: 510.47.0
+  - Installed CudaToolkit: 11.3.1
+  - Installed CuDNN: 8.1.0.77
-  - [Here](https://github.com/exasol/script-languages/tree/master/flavors/python-3.6-data-science-cuda-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.
+  - [Here](https://github.com/exasol/script-languages/tree/master/flavors/template-Exasol-all-python-3.8-cuda-conda/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ### R-4-minimal flavors